freeCodeCamp/freeCodeCamp/guide/english/angular/ngmodules/index.md

 #### Feature Modules

 Applications grow overtime.
 Scaling them properly requires application organization.
-A solid system for this will make further development much easier.
+A solid system for this will make further development much easier and file structure pleasant to the eye.

 In Angular, schematics ensure purpose-driven sections of code remain distinguishable.
 Beyond the sub-NgModule schematics, there are the NgModules themselves.
 They are a type of schematic too.
 They stand above the rest in the list of schematics excluding the application itself.